iclr-blogposts/2024/_posts/2024-05-07-distill-ALiBi-MLM.md

 [('The capital of China is Beijing.', 0.7009016871452332, ' Beijing'), ('The capital of China is Shanghai.', 0.23566904664039612, ' Shanghai'), ('The capital of China is Moscow.', 0.010170688852667809, ' Moscow')]
 >>>
 ```
-The `zero-clap` ones were trained without the last two `madeupword`'s, so you need to delete them from `dict.txt` before loading, i.e.:
+The `zero-clap` ones were trained without the last two `madeupword`'s<d-footnote>This is due to the same bug that affected the WikiText-103 variation above and its only visible effect.</d-footnote>, so you need to delete them from `dict.txt` before loading, i.e.:

 <pre>
 (...)